 Opening protocol honoring Prince Kuhio: 8:30 a.m.

 followed by Taiko drumming at 9 a.m., Grand Hyatt Kaua'i Resort and Spa

-Prince Kuhio Park Tour: 10-11:30 a.m.
+Prince Kuhio Park Tour: 10 a.m. to 11:30 a.m.
 Learn about the historic birthplace of Prince Jonah Kuhio Kalaniana`ole, and his significance to the Native Hawaiian culture.
 Join the Royal Order of Kamehameha, Chapter 3, as they take you on a journey through time.
 Please wear sunscreen, covered shoes, and a hat.
 Bring water.
 No charge.
-For more information, Peter Kea, firstname.lastname@example.org.
+For more information, Peter Kea, email@example.com.

 Thursday, March 27th

 "Talk Story" and Hawaiian cultural activities at Kaua'i Lagoons - Kalanipu`u: 10 a.m., Lobby.
 See an opening protocol ceremony, followed by "talk story" sessions from our eastside kupuna (knowledgeable ones) who are well-versed in the Native Hawaiian culture.
 Hear them convey the traditional oral history and stories of Kaua'i's central and eastside regions.
 This is another outstanding opportunity to ask questions and hear answers about much of Kaua'i's history and cultural practices.
 Hawaiian cultural activities are also planned throughout the day, flower lei making, hula lessons, Hawaiian music and much more.
 No charge.
 For more information, 808-632-8202 (front desk).
 Located at 3325 Holokawelu Way, Lihu`e, 96766.